KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

    - Keep total daily energy constant
    - Recompute CO₂ emissions before and after shifting

-The engine runs over a full year (2024), producing a daily series of relative CO₂ reductions for each strategy.
+The scenario runs over a full year (2024), showing daily CO₂ reductions for each chosen strategy.

-## Results: Standard Household (14 kWh/day, 30% Flexible Load)
+## Results: Standard Household (14 kWh/day with a 30% Flexible Load)
 For the standard household, no EV load is included (EV disabled).

 Two strategies: